akhilasarikonda25/Selenium-QA/testingtypes.md

 6.Reggression Testing : If there are any new changes in the code it will not impact the existing functionality .

+Non Functional Testing

+1)Load testing : Load testing is to apply load on application to chec wheather it able to handle n number of customer load

+2) Stress testing : By increasing the load beyond the requirement and check whether at any point of view the system crashing or not.

+3) security esting : It is a part related to hacking

+4) Usability testing : Wheather the application is easty to use or not

+5) Relabilty testing : Whether the system is reliable or not